Activities and places of interest nearby to Treworgey Manor:

 Truro – Lots going on in this city and is apparently the retail centre of Cornwall, a great range of independent shops, Hall for Cornwall for music and theatre events, the impressive Cathedral and the Royal Cornwall museum.

 Tavistock & Liskeard are market towns, they boast enjoyable weekly markets with local produce, antiques shops & some pleasant cafes.
 The closest supermarket is a large Morrisons, however there are many smaller shops (co-ops, Spar shop, etc).
-There is also an Aldi in Liskeard now, and the Sainsburys in Bodmin (10 miles) should deliver to Treworgey.
+There is also an Aldi in Liskeard, and the Sainsburys in Bodmin (10 miles) a Waitrose in Saltash – all should delivery to your holiday cottage at Treworgey on request.

 Nearby at Upton Cross is the award-winning Cornish Cheese Company — handmade and locally produced in Bodmin, well worth a tasting session!